Honolulu: Government

 Completed in 1928, Honolulu Hale is the city and county seat.

 Rick Blangiardi was elected mayor of Honolulu County on August 8, 2020, and began serving as the county's 15th mayor on January 2, 2021.
 The municipal offices of the City and County of Honolulu, including Honolulu Hale, the seat of the city and county, are in the Capitol District, as are the Hawaii state government buildings.

 The Capitol District is in the Honolulu census county division (CCD), the urban area commonly regarded as the "City" of Honolulu.
 The Honolulu CCD is on the southeast coast of Oʻahu between Makapuu and Halawa.
 The division boundary follows the Koʻolau crestline, so Makapuʻu Beach is in the Ko'olaupoko District.
 On the west, the division boundary follows Halawa Stream, then crosses Red Hill and runs just west of Aliamanu Crater, so that Aloha Stadium, Pearl Harbor (with the USS Arizona Memorial), and Hickam Air Force Base are all in the island's Ewa CCD.

-The Hawaii Department of Public Safety operates the Oahu Community Correctional Center, the jail for the island of Oahu, in Honolulu CCD.
+The Hawaii Department of Public Safety operates the Oʻahu Community Correctional Center, the jail for the island of Oʻahu, in Honolulu CCD.

 The United States Postal Service operates post offices in Honolulu.
 The main Honolulu Post Office is by the international airport, at 3600 Aolele Street.
 Federal Detention Center, Honolulu, operated by the Federal Bureau of Prisons, is in the CDP.